Documentation

 Go to Cars and open the vehicle you want to update.

-2. Scroll to Vehicle Details
+2. Find the Vehicle Details card

 3. Review the sections before editing